The next 25 of the Greatest Cover Songs #26-50

 30. “This Flight Tonight” appeared on Joni Mitchell’s album ‘Blue’ in 1971.
 The Scottish Hard Rock band Nazareth covered this in 1973.
 Turns out the band were big Joni fans and got hooked on the song themselves.
 Joni once jokingly introduced it at a London concert saying “I’d like to open with a Nazareth song”.

-31. “Blueberry Hill” by Gene Autry (1940) was the most well known version until Fats Domino did it in 1956 and his is still the most famous recording of 164 versions.
+31. “Blueberry Hill” by Gene Autry (1940) was the most well known version until Fats Domino did it in 1956 and his is still the most famous recording of 164 versions as of August 2019, and now in 2022 there are 283 versions.
 Originally done by Swing and Sway with Sammy Kaye in 1940.
 Written by Vincent Rose, the lyrics by Al Lewis and Larry Stock.
 Here is Fats version.

-32. "Make You Feel My Love" written by Bob Dylan, he recorded it in January of 1997.
+32. “Make You Feel My Love” written by Bob Dylan, he recorded it in January of 1997.
 Billy Joel recorded the song and actually released it a month before Dylan.
-The greatest cover honours however go to Adele (2008) who's powerful voice gives this song the fullness and depth it deserves.
-Although I have to say Garth Brooks in 1998 gives the song just treatment also "Make you Feel My Love".
+The greatest cover honours however go to Adele (2008) who’s powerful voice gives this song the fullness and depth it deserves.
+Although I have to say Garth Brooks in 1998 gives the song just treatment also “Make you Feel My Love” (Live in 1999).

 33. “Ring of Fire” written by June Carter and Merle Kilgore and first released in early 1963 by June’s sister Anita Carter.
 The original title is “(Love’s) Ring of Fire”.
 Johnny’s ex-wife Vivian had stated that it was Johnny that wrote the song and gave songwriting credit to June and allowed Anita to record it first, June Carter however had a completely different story.
 Nevertheless the songwriting credits never changed and Johnny held back on recording the song until it was clear Anita’s effort was not going to be a hit.
 Cash had a dream about adding what he referred to as “Mexican style trumpets” to the music.
 Johnny Cash recorded it April 19, 1963 and it went to #1 on the Hot 100 Country singles chart and #17 on the Billboard Hot 100 pop chart.
 This was five years before he proposed to June.
 Classic Cash and a great cover.